-This research guide was designed to assist with research in human sexuality within the University of Kentucky Special Collections Library.
+This research guide was designed to assist with research in human sexuality within the University of Kentucky Special Collections Research Center.
 The study of human sexuality is an interdisciplinary area of research.
 Depending on your topic, sources in other subject areas may also be useful.

 Located in the M.I.
 King Building on the second floor